-As a part of their core charter, every year KYLF organises their signature event, called ‘Kalyani Ananda Utsab – An Inter School Children’s Carnival’, where over thousands of participants including students, mothers and teachers from several schools take part in different kinds of competitions such as ‘Sit and Draw’, ‘Go as You Like’ (fancy dress) amongst others.
+As a part of their core charter, every year KYLF organises their signature event, called ‘Kalyani Ananda Utsav – An Inter School Children’s Carnival’, where over thousands of participants including students, mothers and teachers from several schools take part in different kinds of competitions such as ‘Sit and Draw’, ‘Go as You Like’ (fancy dress) amongst others.

 Throughout the year, the KYLF volunteers extend themselves towards building equality in society and bringing a new social order by working tirelessly and organizing events such as:

 - Blood Donation Camp & Cancer Awareness